 María Guadalupe "Lupe" Arreola, Executive Director

-Aileen Joy, Communications and Development Coordinator
+Aileen Joy, Development Director

-Adolfo Echeverry, Operations Manager
+Adolfo Echeverry, Operations and HR Director

 Growing up Victoria saw firsthand the effects of homelessness, having both family and close friends struggle with it as recently as September 2017 when Hurricane Maria destroyed her grandparents’ home.
 Graduating with a B.A. in Urban & Regional Studies and Spanish & Latin American Studies from the University of Wisconsin Green Bay, Victoria has dedicated herself to addressing injustice around race, power and privilege that adds to the displacement of so many communities and inhibits them from securing safe, affordable and stable housing.
 For the past seven years she has worked in nonprofits supporting vulnerable communities, most recently as the Training Coordinator for a community mental health clinic for the foster youth of Alameda County.
 As a three year volunteer counselor with Tenants Together she is excited to combine her diverse experiences to support the launching of a Translocal Counseling Network.
 Through the network she looks forward to continuing and engaging members in conversations safely, strategically and collectively to help ensure inclusivity of housing and enrich our community’s culture, as well as develop a vested connection to the places we call home.